 Lief Hall (MFA 2019)

 Lief Hall is a multi-media performance artist and musician based in Vancouver BC and holds an MFA from SFU’s School for the Contemporary Arts.
 Hall graduated from the Emily Carr University of Art and Design in 2005 with a Bachelors Degree in Animation, exploring the integration of animation with audio, performance sculpture and installation.
 Hall has exhibited her video and performance works in such places as The Chan Centre, VIVO, Access Artist Run Centre, The Western Front, Helen Pitt and Truck Gallery and recently won Best Canadian Work for her animation 25/27 at the WNDX Film Festival.
 Hall’s work in performance had recently broadened into larger theatrical productions including Paper House and The Golden Dawn, MYTHS Electronic Opera.
-Hall was the lead vocalist in Mutators, Glaciers and currently has a self titled solo project and is one half of the electronic musical duo MYTHS.
+Hall was the lead vocalist in Mutators, Glaciers, was one half of the electronic musical duo MYTHS, and currently has a self titled solo project.

 James O’Callaghan (BFA 2011)